veeral-patel/inbox-scanner/README.md

 Scans a Gmail inbox for public Dropbox and Google Drive file links.
 Written using Node.js and Typescript.

+I've documented how the program works in [CONTRIBUTING.md](CONTRIBUTING.md).

 ![](screenshot.png)

 ## To run the scanner